yursha/howtos/cs-text-processing.md

   + builds an in-memory tree structure

 # XML
-Grammar for writing serialized tree-structured mixed-content text including DTDs, elements, attributes, comments, entity references and processing instructions.
+Grammar for writing serialized tree-structured mixed-content document text including DTDs, elements, attributes, comments, entity references and processing instructions.
+Can be reduced to simple-content data text.
+A program that works on fixed, internally generated data can afford to make simplifying assumptions: that processing instructions, comments, CDATA nodes, and entity references will not exist in the data structure.
+This allows for simpler and faster processing. **DOM4j** and **JDOM** are tailored to work with those simplifications in mind.
 - Sample XML files - https://jaxp.java.net/downloads.html

 ## Validation